woocommerce/woocommerce/plugins/woocommerce-blocks/docs/third-party-developers/extensibility/checkout-block/additional-checkout-fields.md

 #### Logged-in customers

-For logged-in customers, the value is only persisted once they place an order, accessing a logged-in customer during the place order lifecycle will return null or stale data.
+For logged-in customers, the value is only persisted once they place an order.
+Accessing a logged-in customer object during the place order lifecycle will return null or stale data.

 If you're at a place order hook, doing this will return previous data (not the currently inserted one):